-NOTE: Students who wish to apply as a “fee-paying student” should contact International Student and Scholars (ISS – firstname.lastname@example.org) for further information.
+Students who wish to apply as a “fee-paying student” should contact International Student and Scholars (firstname.lastname@example.org) for further information.

 International Student Orientation and Arrival

 All international students are required to attend International Student Orientation.
 The orientation is designed to ease the transition to studying and living in the United States, and provides an opportunity to review immigration, academic, financial, and personal matters.
 The orientation also includes a tour of Fredericksburg and a shopping trip to pick up additional items you may need during your stay.
 All exchange students should arrive to UMW on the program start date listed on your DS-2019 (section 3).
 Students arriving earlier than their program start date must arrange their own accommodations until they are permitted to move onto campus.

-International Student Orientation continues during UMW Orientation for New Students which covers more information to prepare you for the semester and includes a range of social activities.
-All incoming students are strongly encouraged to participate in the UMW Welcome Week activities for all new students for the remainder of the week before classes begin.
+After the International Student Orientation you are encouraged to join the UMW Orientation for New Students which covers more information to prepare you for the semester and includes a range of social activities.

-You are required to submit a Health History & Immunization form to the Student Health Center prior to your arrival.
-Students will not be able to register for courses or access your residence hall until this information has been received.
-You may download the form here.
+You are required to submit a Health History & Immunization Form to the Student Health Center prior to your arrival.
+You will not be able to register for courses or access your residence hall until this information has been received.

 All international students will have visiting privileges at the Student Health Center, which is located on campus and provides a variety of services to the UMW student community.